IkuinenPadawan/self-serve-emperor/README.md

 # Self Serve Emperor
-A small game built with Godot game engine about a warehouse employee trying to collect cardboard as quickly as possible and avoid crashing into customers
+A small game built with Godot game engine about a warehouse employee trying to collect cardboard as quickly as possible and avoiding crashing into customers

 # Motivation
 Project exists to humor old co-workers and to learn about game development